simon-brooke/geocsv-lite/README.md

 1. There is no `category` column, or
 2. If the `category` column is empty

+## Other formats

+`geocsv-lite` now experimentally displays GPX and KML formated XML, by using [leaflet-omnivore](https://github.com/mapbox/leaflet-omnivore).
+While `leaflet-omnivore` also parses CSV, it doesn't handle the CSV as richly as GeoCSV does natively, so we don't use Omnivore to parse CSV.

 ## Setup

 To get an interactive development environment run: